LiuBurger/EI-MS2VEC/README.md

 And then put the lib under 'EI-MS2VEC/data/mine/'

-You need to get the NIST17 mainlib and replib by yourself, and follow the explore_nist17.ipynb to process the raw data.
+You need to get the NIST17 (https://chemdata.nist.gov/dokuwiki/doku.php?id=chemdata:nist17) mainlib and replib by yourself, and follow the explore_nist17.ipynb to process the raw data to get test set.

+The metadata of test set (https://github.com/Qiong-Yang/FastEI/blob/main/data/NEIMS_test_11499molecules.csv) is supplied by FastEI and the extra test set (https://github.com/Qiong-Yang/FastEI/tree/main/data/extra_test_set) is supplied too.

 ### Test hit rate by: